F1r3m4n/deep-reinforcement-learning/p2_continuous-control/Report.md

 <img align=center src="images/actor.png"  height="220" />

+**Architecture**: 3 hidden layers were used (300, 500, 200 nodes respectively) with ReLU activation.
+The output layer had a *tanh* activation to ensure the action vector values were between -1 and 1.

 Two separate networks with identical architectures of the Actor are instansiated; one local and one target.
 The target network's weights are updated less often than the local network.
 Without fixed targets, we would encounter a harmful form of correlation, whereby we shift the parameters of the network based on a constantly moving target.

 #### Critic Network